The 30 Best Museums In Holland (Suggested By Locals)

 You can find more information about this museum or purchase tickets online here.

-29. Utrecht, Spoorwegmuseum
+29. Utrecht, National Railway Museum

 Address: Maliebaanstation 16, 3581 XW Utrecht

 You can get to the museum in style by train!
 From Utrecht CS, the museum train will take you to the museum and get you off the train inside the museum.
-A very original (and handy) way to start a trip through the museum, the children will love it.

 30. Wassenaar, Museum Voorlinden